chschnell/wsnic/README.md

 ## WebSockets Secure support

-WebSockets Secure (`wss://`) support is optional and only enabled if both a TLS server certificate and key file are defined in `wsnic.conf`.
-This means you must have:
+WebSockets Secure (`wss://`) support is optional and only enabled if a TLS server certificate is defined in `wsnic.conf`, this implies that you have:

 1. a DNS record for the hostname of the wsnic server
 2. a TLS server certificate issued for that DNS hostname